 This WG will focus on challenges and critical aspects of the quality management during preservation of our plant’s biodiversity to conserve valuable resources for the future.

-Co-Chair: Dr. Manuela Nagel, Leibniz-Institute for Plant Genetics and Cultivated Plants Research (IPG) Gatersleben, Germany
+Co-Chair: Dr. Manuela Nagel, Leibniz Institute of Plant Genetics and Crop Plant Research (IPK)

 Co-Chair: Dr. Elena Popova, Institute of Plant Physiology, Russian Academy of Science, Moscow, Russia